Skip to main content

 info

-How Verizon 55+ compares to T-Mobile and Consumer Cellular
+Verizon 55+ vs. T-Mobile and Consumer Cellular (2026)

-Consumer CellularNo age requirementFrom $35/moFrom $25/moNone
+Consumer CellularNo age requirementFrom $35/moFrom $25/moLight data, AARP members

-Who should choose Verizon\'s senior plan
+Who should choose Verizon's senior plan

 check_circleGood fit if you...